appcelerator-archive/amp/project/CONTRIBUTING.md

 The rules:

-1. All code should be formatted with `gofmt -s`.
+1. All code should be formatted with `make fmt`.
 2. All code should pass the default levels of [`golint`](https://github.com/golang/lint).
 3. All code should follow the guidelines covered in [Effective